Kings Row: Critical response

-On review aggregator Rotten Tomatoes, 100% of 17 critics gave the film a positive review with an average rating of 7.9/10, earning it a Fresh score.
+On the movie review aggregation website Rotten Tomatoes, 100% of 17 critics gave the film a positive review with an average rating of 7.90/10, earning it a "Fresh" score.

 Time Out Film Guide described the film as "one of the great melodramas" and "as compulsive and perverse as any election, a veritable Mount Rushmore of emotional and physical cripples, including a surgeon with a penchant for unnecessary amputations, a girl who 'made friends on one side of the tracks and made love on the other'."

 TV Guide wrote that Kings Row was "one of the most memorable melodramas of its day", in that it portrayed "a small town not with the poignancy and little joys of Thornton Wilder's Our Town but rather in grim, often tragic tones".
 The magazine described the film as "one of director Wood's finest films" and praised Robinson's screenplay "even if he cut out a death from cancer, deleted a mercy killing, and toned down the narrative's homosexual angle".
 It described Korngold's score as "haunting" and the sets "quite stunning".
 James Wong Howe's "gorgeous cinematography, meanwhile, maintains many layers of drama in deep focus, as befits this brooding tapestry".

+Lewis wrote "The cast of the film was brilliant, with the possible exception of Robert Cummings...
+Wood had done his job superbly, and Menzies’ work was fabulous.
+All in all, I thought the film had something extraordinary about it and still do.
+It was honest, a story of deep and lasting relationships, and very lifelike in its development.
+On the main | think it contains some of my best work."

 Accolades

-The film was nominated for Academy Awards for Best Cinematography, Black-and-White (James Wong Howe), Best Director and Best Picture.
+Kings Row was nominated for Academy Awards for Best Cinematography, Black-and-White (James Wong Howe), Best Director and Best Picture (Outstanding Motion Picture).

 The film is recognized by American Film Institute in these lists: